CLSherrod/clsherrod.github.io/_posts/2023-10-02-smart-notes.md

 ### Additional Markdown Resources
 I’ve created some markdown projects to help me organize things in my life.
 I hope you find them helpful.
-- [One Big Text File Markdown Journal](https://github.com/CLSherrod/OBTF/) - I keep track on what I’ve worked on in one big text file where I add the new day at the top of the file.
+- [One Big Text File Markdown Journal](https://christophersherrod.com/obtf/) - I keep track on what I’ve worked on in one big text file where I add the new day at the top of the file.
 Been doing this since January 2022.
-- [Home Manual Markdown](https://github.com/CLSherrod/home-manual-markdown) - what I use to track everything in home
+- [Home Manual Journal in Markdown](https://christophersherrod.com/home-manual/) - what I use to track everything in home
-- [Gardening Markdown](https://github.com/CLSherrod/gardening-markdown) - how I keep track of my plants
+- [Gardening Notes in Markdown](https://christophersherrod.com/gardening/) -  how I keep track of my plants
-- [Contact Relationship Management Markdown](https://github.com/CLSherrod/crm-markdown) - I found most contact system to be too complicated so I made a simple plaintext files to maintain contact notes
+- [Basic Contact Relationship Management System in Markdown.](https://christophersherrod.com/crm/) -  I found most contact system to be too complicated so I made a simple plaintext files to maintain contact notes

 ### Folder Structure For Files
 I also have found structuring my files not in my smart note system in a folder structure to make it easy to find files easily.
 This is the file tree is what I based my system off of [home system folder structure](https://github.com/roboyoshi/datacurator-filetree/tree/user/roboyoshi.home/root).